 Whilst recent years have seen the emergence of some innovative initiatives at the local level in the UK, such as the passing of motions by a handful of local councils against policies which are deemed to cause destitution among members of this group, there seems scant evidence that political will to reform the situation has developed.
 Earlier this year, for example, the UK government chose not to increase asylum support rates in line with incremental increases in the cost of living.

-Recognising that asylum seekers and refugees sit at the cross-roads of intersecting policy agendas in the UK and often have a range of complex support needs which correspond to a range of pathways into poverty, this review will engage in intersectional analysis of the causes and experiences of poverty in the UK among this population, paying attention to how these impact on different sub-groups within it.
-Based on these findings, it will draw some insights about what should be included in contemporary UK anti-poverty strategies relating to refugees and asylum seekers.
+Recognising that asylum seekers and refugees sit at the cross-roads of intersecting policy agendas in the UK and often have a range of complex support needs which correspond to a range of pathways into poverty, this review engage in intersectional analysis of the causes and experiences of poverty in the UK among this population, paying attention to how these impact on different sub-groups within it.
+Based on these findings, it draw some insights about what should be included in contemporary UK anti-poverty strategies relating to refugees and asylum seekers.

 View all IASS research projects